 The Hudson River Valley is the most susceptible riverside region to climate change in the state.
 Ensuring that the Hudson Valley remains resilient to flooding and sea level rise is essential for New York’s future.
-We are innovating nature-based solutions, like restored wetlands and floodplains, to create a more flood-resilient New York, for both nature and people.
+We are innovating nature-based solutions, like restored wetlands and floodplains, to create a more flood-resilient New York, for all of nature—humanity included.

 On the subject of nature, the region is home to more than 200 types of fish, 19 kinds of rare birds and 140 rare plants (one of which—the Hudson River water nymph—grows nowhere else on earth).
-Scroll down for images of these fantastic creatures.
+Scroll down to learn more about these fantastic creatures.

 Where salt and fresh water mix, it makes a salty home for creatures like the lined seahorse.
 Did you know the seahorse is actually a fish?
 It uses gills to breathe and fins to swim.
 Its long tail helps it to stay upright and cling to underwater grasses along the riverbank.
 Sometimes, seahorses use their tails to cling to each other and mate.
 In the warmer months, you can find seahorses in the river’s shallow water around piers and in grassy areas from Staten Island to the Tappan Zee Bridge in Westchester.